raurir/StatsOfOrigin/README.md

-# State of Origin Visualiser
+# StatsOfOrigin - State of Origin Visualiser
-**3d Visualiser for the State of Origin as used on OriginStats.com**
+**3d Visualiser for the State of Origin as used on StatsOfOrigin.com (originally OriginStats.com)**

 All games from 1982.
 Currently renders out series wins, matches within series wins and total points scored.